abhishekpratapa/Comfort-Sensor/README.md

 ### Planning the User Experience

 User Experience is most important when designing a device like this one.
 What do we want the user to see?
-Based off of the limited number of components I had avaliable to me I opted for an analog approach in displaying the temperature and the humidity.
+Based off of the limited number of components I had available to me I opted for an analog approach in displaying the temperature and the humidity.
 It would sort of be like a clock.
 The User Experience is illustrated below.

 `TODO: Add user-experience slides`